 2. You will then be sent a list of all the HPA Accredited Assessors along with an assessment form consisting of two sections.It is then your responsibility to get both sections completed and signed off (one assessor can only asses one section) costs are between the candidate and the assessor.

-3.Your second assessor will then send in your completed sections and you will be awarded with a temporary qualification of either Level 1 (Club Instructor) or Assistant Level 1 (Assistant Club Instructor).
+3.Your second assessor will then send in your completed sections and you will be awarded with a temporary qualification of Assistant Instructor.
 Your qualification will be temporary until you have registered your qualification after attending a Coaching Endorsement Seminar.